NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

   Update-Package -ProjectName <ProjectName>
   ```

-- To update all packages in the solution
+- To update all packages in the solution:

   ```powershell
   Update-Package